AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

 **** 2022-08-22 UPDATE : I have uploaded the latest version of zwoasi library (Pyhon gateway to ZWO SDK library) for both Linux and Windows systems.
 Many thanks to Steve Marple for this great library.
+The old version of the library is in the Old_version directory.

 **** 2022-08-21 UPDATE : minor bug fixes.
 The Pillow version do not need anymore to be set manually in the software.
 Version is now V14_07 for both Linux and Windows versions